 10 December 2009 – Peer review of Marsden Report by Integrated Vegetation Management (89KB) – This report was commissioned to review of the findings of Dennis Marsden’s assessment of the Hills Fig trees.

-Summary – The reviewer concludes that the Marsden (2009) report has appropriately used known examples of failure of the same species within the site and near by sites, and related these to the subject trees.
-The reviewer agrees that pruning and cabling are not appropriate management approaches and that whole of street removal is the most effective method to remove and replant the trees.
+Summary – The reviewer concludes that the Marsden (2009) report has appropriately used known examples of the failure of the same species within the site and nearby sites, and related these to the subject trees.
+The reviewer agrees that pruning and cabling are not appropriate management approaches and that whole-of-street removal is the most effective method to remove and replant the trees.
 The visual tree assessment outlined in the Marsden (2009) report has been undertaken in accordance with the internationally recognised VTA method.

 11 December 2009 – Peer review of Marsden Report by Arboreport (86KB PDF) – This report was commissioned to review of the findings of Dennis Marsden’s assessment of the Hills Fig trees.

 Summary – The review concludes that the Marsden (2009) report demonstrates clearly, through the use of established arboricultural conventions and the analysis of casebook history, that the trees should be removed in order to minimise the risk of failure.

 8 March 2010 – Social Impact Assessment Stage 1 – Hills Figs Trees, Laman Street, Newcastle (244KB PDF) – This report undertakes a literature survey to inform the benefits of trees to the community.
 It proposes a Social Impact matrix that would be informed by the consultation process.